XushengLuo/TLRRT_star/README.md

 # TLRRT_star

+An Abstraction-Free Method for Multi-Robot Temporal Logic Optimal Control Synthesis

+# Usage

-do not use near extend rewire
+do not use near extend rewire  `$q=da$`

 visibility-based instead of rrt*